kymb0/web_study/solidity/level1_cryptoZombies.md

     }

-    function createRandomZombie(string memory _name) public { //tie everything together in a public function uint randDna = _generateRandomDna(_name); //declare a variable holding the returned value of _generateRandomDna _createZombie(_name, randDna);
+    function createRandomZombie(string memory _name) public { //tie everything together in a public function require(ownerZombieCount[msg.sender] == 0); //make sure that the address has not created any zombies yet uint randDna = _generateRandomDna(_name); //declare a variable holding the returned value of _generateRandomDna _createZombie(_name, randDna);

+}

+import "./zombiefactory.sol";
+contract ZombieFeeding is ZombieFactory { //create a subcontract inheriting from zombie factory

+    function feedAndMultiply(uint _zombieId, uint _targetDna) public {
+        require(msg.sender == zombieToOwner[_zombieId]); // make sure the current address is equal to this zombies owner Zombie storage myZombie = zombies[_zombieId]; //declare myZombie as a storage pointer (this is due to a requirement by solidity)

+  }
 }
 ```